-The Post Atomic Horror podcast has taken on a monumental task: to review every official contribution to Star Trek canon, from the original pilot (“The Cage”) to the series finale of Enterprise, then into the as-yet-forthcoming Discovery.
-As of this writing (fall 2016), we’re past the halfway point of Voyager, putting us at about three quarters of the way to our overall goal.
+The Post Atomic Horror podcast has taken on a monumental task: to review every official contribution to Star Trek canon, from the original pilot (“The Cage”) to the most current episode of Discovery.
+As of this writing (mid-2018), we have completed our original mission (covering every series through Enterprise), and we are now officially the most comprehensive Star Trek podcast ever produced.
 The show releases every week, typically covering two episodes.
 Often, there are guests.
 Between seasons, we do “supplemental” episodes to discuss various topics and answer our mail.

 Tone-wise, we try to set up camp somewhere between “adoring fanboys” and “relentless hecklers.”
 We do love Trek, but we’re not afraid to mock it.
 You’re much more likely to hear a terrible impression of a tertiary character who caught our attention or a lengthy diatribe about shovels and mullets than you are an impassioned discussion about… I don’t know, canon or stardates or whatever.
 We’re comedians, first and foremost — albeit comedians who love Star Trek.